SynthIPD: training-free synthetic individual patient data generation: Framework and methodology

 \subsection{Preliminaries}

 Consider a clinical trial study of $n$ patients with survival outcome.
 For the $i$th patient, denote the observed survival time $U_i=\min(T_i, C_i)$, where $T_i$ is the time to disease progression or death, $C_i$ is the administrative censoring time and $\Delta_i=\mathbbm{1}\{T_i\leq C_i\}$ is the censoring status.
 Let $A_i$ be the treatment assignment, that is, $A_i=1$ if active treatment and $A_i=0$ if control.
-For simplicity, set $X_i$ to be a univariate categorical covariate, taking values in $\{0,\ldots,K\}$.
-In fact, covariates can be multivariate categorical as long as the total number of strata it produces is finite and can be, without loss of generality, transformed into a univaritate $X_i$.
+Set $X_i$ to be a univariate categorical covariate, taking values in $\{0,\ldots,K\}$.
+The multivariate covariates case is discussed in Subsection \ref{subsubsec:multivariate}.
 The (true) IPD from a trial with survival endpoint is defined as the collection $D_n:= \{U_i,\Delta_i,A_i,X_i\}_{i=1}^{n}$ with finite sample realization $d_n=\{u_i,\delta_i,a_i,x_i\}_{i=1}^{n}$.
 The goal is to generate a synthetic copy with similar statistical properties as $d_n$.

+\begin{remark} The assumption that $X_i$ is a univariate categorical covariate reflects the information typically available in published trial reports.
+Subgroup survival summaries are usually reported marginally, one factor at a time.
+For example, forest plots commonly present treatment effects within each level of each baseline covariate \cite{ruiwang2007reportingsubgroup}, and regulatory guidance also treats single-factor subgroup definitions as sufficient in many settings \cite{ema2019subgroup}.
+Hence, the summaries needed to reconstruct a joint covariate vector, namely summaries within every stratum and treatment arm, are not usually available. \end{remark}

 For each treatment arm $a\in\{0,1\}$ and subgroup $x\in\{0,\ldots,K\}$, let $n_x$ (resp. $n_{x,a}$) be the number of patients in subgroup $x$ (resp. subgroup $x$, treatment $a$).
 Denote by

 the survival functions stratified by treatment or treatment and covariate.
 The hazard function and conditional hazard function can be expressed as